hashicorp/design-system/website/docs/components/toast/partials/guidelines/guidelines.md

 ### When to use

-- To display contextual information resulting from a user’s action.
 - To communicate a background process that has either started or ended, e.g., “Creating cluster”.
+- To allow a user to quickly revert a destructive action.

 ### When not to use